EventStore/samples/QuickStart/README.md

 This outlines the very basics you need in order to start from nothing to bring an instance of EventStore DB online and using it to move messages through the database.
 This QuickStart is geared toward software developers that have knowledge of dotnet core, but have never used EventStore DB before.

-## Prerequisites ##
+# Prerequisites #

 * [dotnet core v6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * [Visual Studio Code](https://code.visualstudio.com/download)

-For these purposes, we are using dotnet 6 sdk v6.0.202 and Visual Studio Code: Version: 1.66.2 (system setup) @ commit: dfd34e8260c270da74b5c2d86d61aee4b6d56977
+For our purpose within this tutorial, we are using dotnet 6 sdk v6.0.202 and Visual Studio Code: Version: 1.66.2 (system setup) @ commit: dfd34e8260c270da74b5c2d86d61aee4b6d56977

 EventStore DB will be running from `C:\ESDB`

-## Download ##
+# Download #

 EventStore DB can be downloaded from [https://www.eventstore.com/downloads](https://www.eventstore.com/downloads).
 You will want to choose the latest version.
-For this discussion, we will be using v21.10.2 LTS and will be working on a Windows 11 PC.
+For this tutorial, we will be using v21.10.2 LTS and will be working on a Windows 11 PC.

+> _Note:_ Earlier versions of Windows may be used as well, but the procedures may need to be changed slightly to use this tutorial.

 Once downloaded, go to your `Downloads` folder (or where-ever your downloads are saved) and look for the *.zip file you have just downloaded.
 Right-click and choose `Extract All` from the context menu, choosing `C:\ESDB\`.

-## Launch EventStore DB For the First Time ##
+# Launch EventStore DB For the First Time #

+> _NOTE:_ The steps below will provide you with the minimum setup you will need for a development environment.
+This is not intended to be guidance for setup in a production environment.

 With EventStore DB now available on your workstation, open a PowerShell prompt and change your directory: